alex-kings/brio-project/PROGRESS.md

 Add a bunch of "guides":
 - Try to place a piece both left and right!
 - Only attempt piece flipping ones that have not been placed yet.
+- Remove connection between connectors for a simple boolean.
+- Fast flipping: no flip for straight tracks, only exchange of the connector types for symmetric ones...
 - AVOID TESTING OF THE SAME TYPE OF TRACK TWICE!!
 This is done many times, and can potentially save a LOT of time.
 - Place a piece left with more importance depending on the total amount placed already...
 - Split the number of turns in multiple smaller batches